THE WOODSTOCK DOG CLUB, INC.

 Except for the position of Delegate, no person may be a candidate for more than one position, and the additional nominations which are provided herein may be made only from among those members who have not accepted a nomination by the Nominating Committee.

-(d) The Secretary shall notify the Club members of the full slate of nominees to be voted upon at the annual October meeting by September 15th.
+(d) The Secretary shall notify the Club members of the full slate of nominees to be voted upon at the Annual Meeting held in October by mail and/or email at least 10 days before the meeting’ by September 15th.

 (e) Nominations cannot be made at the annual meeting or in any manner other than as provided in this section.